Frequently Asked Questions

 Q: What about medical equipment and insurance?
 Each team is required to travel with a team bag which includes a full first aid kit and many other travel items.
 Medical insurance is provided within the mandatory USAV player membership.
 This insurance is secondary to personal medical insurance.
 Club Selah has its own insurance fund to help mitigate the cost of a player missing at least one full calendar month or more of the season.
 Each player contributes $5 to this fund.

 Q: What is SafeSport?
 SafeSport is a mandatory training for our Coaches, Team Reps, and Chaperones.
 The training seeks to create a healthy, supportive environment of all club participants.
 Preventing child sexual abuse, bullying, hazing & harassment.
 Recognizing emotional, physical and sexual misconduct are all part of the program mandated by USA Volleyball.

-Evergreen Region Volleyball Association (ERVA) - Regional office in Spokane: tourney results, team rankings, coach certification, club forms, parent information.
+Evergreen Region Volleyball Association (ERVA) - Regional office in Spokane: tourney results, team rankings, coach certification & training, club forms, officials, parent information.

 TeamSnap - Team communication & schedule management system.
 Tryouts and camp registration.